build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 To optimize data place capacity further, you can adjust the number of nodes when pods are unscheduable due to available capacity, or remove nodes when they’re no longer needed.
 For automatic nodes adjustment, use either [Cluster Autoscaler (CA)](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://karpenter.sh/).
 Both tools have support for Spot, and in this tutorial I’ll focus on Karpenter.

-In this tutorial, I’ll guide you on the steps you need to follow to configure an EKS cluster with Spot instances and Karpenter.
+I’ll guide you on the steps you need to follow to configure an EKS cluster with Spot instances and Karpenter.
 Additionally, I’ll show you how to configure a workload to see Karpenter in action by provisioning the required capacity using Spot instances.

 ## Why go with Karpenter?